elsampsa/home-ethereum/README.md

 My checklist and scripts for running [go ethereum client](https://github.com/ethereum/go-ethereum), aka "geth" on a laptop @ the comfort of your home.

-The current version you should use is **v1.10.12**.
-For release notes, see [here](https://blog.ethereum.org/2021/03/08/ethereum-berlin-upgrade-announcement/).
+The current version you should use is **v1.10.21**.
+Please keep an eye on [release notes](https://github.com/ethereum/go-ethereum/releases) and on the [ethereum blog](https://blog.ethereum.org/).

 - 13.8.2020, a full sync took more than a month to sync and reach the last block, while the blockchain takes around 850 GB of space.
 - 9.3.2021, the blockchain takes ~ 1.2 TB of space.
 - 17.4.2021, the blockchain takes ~ 1.3 TB of space.
 - 20.1.2022, removed blockchain & did a "snap" sync.
 It was blazing fast & now blockchain just needs a few hundred gigas!
 Using txlookuplimit=0 was a bad idea: it blows up the state trie
+- 14.8.2022, golang 1.18.5 with geth v1.10.21 seems to work fine

 ![image](inaction.png)